-- We propose a new geometry-aware VAE model, the latent space of which is seen as a Riemannian manifold and combining Riemannian metric learning and normalizing flows. - We introduce a new non-prior based generation procedure consisting in sampling from the inverse of the Riemannian metric volume element learned by the model.
-The choice of this framework is discussed, motivated and compared to other VAE models.1 - We propose to use such a framework to perform data augmentation in the challenging context of HDLSS data.
-The robustness of the augmentation method to data sets and classifiers changes along with its reliance to the number of training samples and the complexity of the classifier is then tested through a series of experiments.2 - We validate the proposed method on several real-life classification tasks on complex 3D MRI from ADNI and AIBL databases where the augmentation method allows for a significant gain in classification metrics even when only 50 samples per class are considered.
+- We propose to combine a proper modeling of the latent space of the VAE, here seen as a Riemannian manifold, and a new geometry-aware non-prior-based generation procedure which consists in sampling from the inverse of the Riemannian metric volume element.
+The choice of such a framework is discussed, motivated and compared to some other VAE models. - We propose to use such a framework to perform data augmentation in the challenging context of HDLSS data.
+The robustness of the augmentation method to data sets and classifiers changes along with its reliance to the number of training samples is then tested through a series of experiments. - We validate the proposed method on several real-life classification tasks on complex 3D MRI from ADNI and AIBL databases where the augmentation method allows for a significant gain in classification metrics even when only 50 samples per class are considered.